Noor Muhammad Maharvi: Death

-His shrine is located in Chishtian where his urs (death anniversary) is observed every year on the 1–3 day of the month Dhul al-Hijjah.
+His dargah is located in Chishtian where his urs (death anniversary) is observed every year on the 1–3 day of the month Dhul al-Hijjah.

 Shrine

 The shrine of Maharvi was built shortly after his death.
 His disciple Suleman Taunsvi bought an acre of land surrounding his tomb and started the construction of the shrine.
 Later works were managed by his disciple Muhammad Aqil, who took responsibility for constructing the shrine's dome, and Muhammad Jamal Multani who played a major role in erecting the outer walls.
 Shelter for pilgrims are located on the right side of the courtyard, which was constructed by his descendants.